Learn the Legal Age to Serve Alcohol in California and More with this Guide!

 The landscape of alcohol service is evolving.
 Here are some trends shaping the industry in California:

 - Mandatory RBS Training: As of 2022, RBS certification is required for all alcohol servers and managers in California.
-Over 1 million individuals have already completed this training, underscoring its importance.
+Around 1 million individuals have already completed this training, underscoring its importance.

-- Online Training Platforms: Providers like Certification Experts make it easier than ever to meet certification requirements with flexible, state-approved courses.
+- Online Training Platforms: Providers like Certification Experts make it easier than ever to meet certification requirements with flexible, state-aligned courses.

 - Enhanced ID Verification Tools: Digital ID scanners are becoming increasingly popular, helping servers detect fake IDs and prevent underage service.